| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 eigenvalues that are near the value of sigma.
 For this mode, the

-which option refers to the inverted problem, so use "LM" to
+option refers to the inverted problem, so use "LM" to

 refer to the eigenvalues closest to sigma.